Basics of Septic Systems

 As waste water flows into the tank, the heavy solids settle to the bottom and become a sludge layer; while fats, oils, and greases float to the top forming a layer of scum.
 A zone of clear liquid between the layers of scum and sludge is called a clarified zone.

 All three layers have billions of bacteria that live naturally in the tank and perform the first phase of treatment to break down the solids in the tank.
 During the process of breaking down solids, gases are produced.
 These gases are vented from the septic tank through the plumbing vent on the rooftop.

 Tank filters keep any particles 1/8 inch or larger from leaving the tank.
 This increases the life of the drain field.
 All systems permitted after July 2000 are required to have a filter.

 Partially treated effluent flows from the septic tank to the drain field.
 The effluent is naturally purified as it percolates down through the soil.

 In order for the effluent to properly purify, the distance between the drain field bottom and the water table should be equal to or greater than the minimum distance allowed by your local health department.
-In our case, the state of Wisconsin requires a minimum of three feet from the bottom of the drain field to a limiting factor.
+The state of Wisconsin requires a minimum of three feet from the bottom of the drain field to a limiting factor.